The issue

 The improvements

-Survivors will experience a joined-up and consistent approach to deliver redress, irrespective of which State agency they were in the care of.
+Survivors will experience a joined-up and consistent approach when accessing redress, irrespective of which State agency they were in the care of.

 Integrated operating model and single-entry point to State Redress system

-• The development of a new integrated operating model that supports joined-up service delivery.
+- a new integrated operating model to support joined-up service delivery.

 Simple application process